Proof-of-Learning is Currently More Broken Than You Think

 \section{Threat Model}

-In the rest of the paper, we consider the following threat model unless otherwise specified.
+In the rest of the paper, we consider the following threat model unless otherwise specified{:}

-\begin{enumerate} \item An adversary $\adv$ has complete knowledge of $W_T$ and the architecture used to obtain it. \item $\adv$ has knowledge about $\delta$ and $Q$ (\ie parameters used for verification) as well as the selection mechanism of which updates are being verified. \item $\adv$ does {\em not} have access to any other information used during training.
-This includes the intermediate training steps, and the sources of randomness used to obtain $W_T$. \item $\adv$ has access to the training dataset (or distribution).\footnote{We also recognize keeping the dataset secret may make the protocol more robust (refer \S~\ref{sssec:data_commitment}).
-Thus our proposed attacks do not rely on the dataset access.} \end{enumerate}
+\begin{enumerate} \item An adversary $\adv$ has complete knowledge of $W_T$ and the architecture used to obtain it. \item $\adv$ has knowledge {of the verification parameters $\delta$ and $Q$,} and the {selection mechanism for which updates will be verified.} \item $\adv$ does {\em not} have access to any other information from training: e.g., intermediate training steps, or the sources of randomness used to obtain $W_T$. \item $\adv$ has access to the training dataset (or distribution). {Note this is assumed by previous works~\cite{jia2021proof,zhang2021adversarial}, and so we follow it when studying the robustness of \pol.
+However, our proposed attacks do not rely on this because the verifier is capable of keeping the dataset secret (refer Section~\ref{sssec:data_commitment}).} \end{enumerate}

-Finally, we note that our primary analysis is on DNNs with non-convex loss landscapes since they are more computationally expensive to train and are likelier targets of model stealing.
+Finally, our primary analysis is for DNNs with non-convex loss landscapes as they are more computationally expensive to train and {are more likely to be targeted by model stealing attacks.}